Demi-Martinez/translation-app/README.md

 This project started as a hack to translate our wordpress pages in a easy way, you can see in Spreadsheet a way to translate a WP dump using GSheet.

-We then built a translator that was using a Transltor API to produce simple translations.
+We then built a translator that was using Python to produce simple translations.
+I show an example here.

+Then we built a more ambitious, and intelligent code, that does the actual work to create a translating intelligent machine.

 Then we try build our own transaltor using Google Translate Cloud.